esmesh/east-house-intro-programming/topics/Setup.md

 3. Decide on a username and password *(write these down in your notebook!)*.
 4. Enter an email address (a personal one or your RIT username + "@rit.edu")
 5. Click `Sign Up`

-> TODO add some screen shots --- maybe consider setting aside time to help them create Gmail accounts if they don't have them already?